mcamposcarneros/Molecular-Predictive-Discovery/README.md

 ## How to Run

 ### Option A — Inference only (fast, no retraining)
-The model is already trained in `models/xgboost.pkl`.
+The model is already trained in `xgboost.pkl`.
 You only need your compound library.

 1. Prepare a CSV with a `smiles` column (and optionally a `label` column with 0/1 values)
 2. Open `Drug_Discovery_Inference.ipynb`